AI Schema Generation - Entity Enricher Documentation

 Business contextDomain-specific fields and expertise groupings

-Suggestions appear as clickable chips in the Schema Editor — click one to auto-fill the AI edit input and apply it.
+Suggestions appear as clickable chips in the Workflow Editor — click one to auto-fill the AI edit input and apply it.

 Next Steps